 One of my favorite mathematical entities is the Mandelbrot set.
 It is a mathematical monster that is relatively easy to define and describe (emphasis on relatively), but it is practically impossible to work with or visualize without modern computers.

 Not long after I took my first computer programming class at UNR, I started working on a program that could create images of the Mandelbrot set.
-What I ended up with is amateurish at best, but I do think that it has generated some interesting images.
+What I ended up with is amateurish at best, but I do think that it has generated some interesting images.1For those that are interested, the C++ source code is available.
+The code is ugly, uncommented, and clearly the work of a beginner, so I welcome any comments that anyone has.
+With regards to copyright: do what you like with the code—it is a part of the public domain as far as I am concerned.
 In order to share some of these images, I am inaugurating a series of posts called Monday Mandelbrot Madness (MMM).
 Each post in the series will contain one or two pretty pictures of the Mandelbrot set, and include a description of the region of the complex plane pictured.

 If that doesn’t make any sense, please stay tuned.
 In the near future, I plan to spend some time explaining the Mandelbrot set and its more interesting properties.